kestral246/voronoi_biome_patch/README.md

 - Multiple runs can be done with different base levels—carpathian and flat mapgens have easy options to do this.
 - Otherwise, use different mapgens and seeds to find what works.
 I've used amidst-minetest, but keep in mind that the biomes that program shows will be completely overridden.
+- **NEW:** Tiled voronoi option has been added, which might help this case—it gives multiple versions of each biome per world.

 **License of source code:  LGPL-2.1**